jciardullo/jciardullo/README.md

 # James Ciardullo

 Hey there, I'm Jimmy!
-I'm a Senior at UPenn studying CIS and ROBO :)
+I'm a grad student at UPenn studying ROBO :)